 The Washington University School of Medicine Zebrafish Consortium Research Services Core has an opening for a Staff Scientist that will lead the core in its daily research activities.
-The successful candidate will assist in developing and conducting research projects, such as genome editing, genotyping and phenotypic analyses, including experimental design, data analysis and documentation of experimental results.
+The successful candidate will develop and conduct research projects, such as zebrafish genome editing, genotyping and phenotypic analyses, including experimental design, data analysis and documentation of experimental results.

 Primary Duties & Responsibilities

 Following discussions with principal investigators employing the zebrafish model, designs research protocols, including developing procedures for the collection, verification and management of data.